spinnaker-hackathon/gardening/README.md

     - Asynchronous Getting Started Workshop
     - Asynchronous Plugins Workshop
     - April 8, 4:00-8:00 PM PST - Open Office Hours @ Armory

+## What activities can I expect to find at the April event?
+Teams will meet during work blocks, and should hack on Spinnaker projects for as much time as they like between Kickoff and Show & Tell.
+A Spinnaker training track will offer sessions during this time, as an alternative.
+Lunchtime speaker panels will offer Spinnaker and software delivery wisdom.
+The Docs SIG will host an activity channel for building Spinnaker.io resources.
+If you would like to host an activity, speak up in __#garderning-general__.

 ### Hackathon Schedule
 *Hint: These times are PST.
 At the end of your US workday, try passing work to teammates in Asia Pacific or UK/Europe so they can move the project forward during their daytime hours*